ibnHamza/coherence-extends-federation/README.md

 ### Configure Coherence

-The Coherence caches and mappings are defined in `test-hibernate-second-level-cache-config.xml`.
+The Coherence caches and mappings are defined in

+- `hibernate-second-level-cache-config.xml` (Embedded Coherence)
+- `remote-hibernate-second-level-cache-config.xml` (Remote Coherence)

 ### Configure Hibernate